secure-device-onboard/all-in-one-demo/container/overlay/README.md

 In case you need super user access, prefix 'sudo -E' to above command.

+**NOTE :** To support OnDie ECDSA Device attestation, copy the required certificates and crls to tomcat/db/ondiecache folder.

 # Running SDO Client

 After All-In-One demo is initialized, use appropriate SDO Clients for demonstration.